Mr Oliver Lack

 School of Psychology

 Oliver is a researcher and student at the University of Adelaide, working in collaboration with the Australian Institute for Machine Learning (AIML), School of Psychology, and the Perception, Attention, Learning and Memory Lab (PALM).
-He has attained degrees in Psychological Science and Philosophy, subsequently working on human interaction with Artificial Intelligence systems at various institutes.
+He has attained degrees in Psychological Science and Philosophy, subsequently working on human interaction with AI systems at various institutes.

 He is currently completing postgraduate research under the supervision of Professor Carolyn Semmler, Professor Anton Van Den Hengel, Dr Jonathan Opie, and Dr William Ngiam.
 This research is in collaboration with the above institutes and supported by the AIML Industrial AI Scholar Program and the University of Adelaide Research Award.